microsoft/live-share/docs/getting-started.md

 3. **Start a collaboration session**

     Once you've been accepted into the preview, open a folder, project, or solution and simply click "Share" within your tool and you'll get a link that allows others to join in a collaboration session on the contents of the related folders.
-Once this button is clicked, an invite link is automatically copied to the clipboard when the session starts for your convienence.
+Once this button is clicked, an invite link is automatically generated and copied to the clipboard for you to use.

     ![VS Share Button](media/vs-share-button.png) ![VS Code Share Button](media/vscode-share-button.png)